MileHacker Logo

 Local Favorites & Photo Ops

-• Emerging Destinations: The rustic hinterland of Petrovac, especially areas towards Skadar Lake, is an emerging destination for tourism.
+• Emerging Destinations: The rural hinterland of Petrovac, especially areas towards Skadar Lake, is an emerging destination for tourism.
 It has opportunities for agrotourism, wine tasting, and experiencing traditional village life away from the coast.

 • The two small islets (Katic and Sveta Nedjelja) with their churches: These are incredibly picturesque, especially when photographed from a boat trip, creating a classic Petrovac view.